 We face an inherent risk of product liability as a result of the clinical testing of product candidates and will face an even greater risk if we commercialize any products.
 For example, we may be sued if any product candidate we develop causes or is perceived to cause injury or is found to be otherwise unsuitable during clinical testing, manufacturing, marketing or sale.
-Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability claims, we may incur substantial liabilities or be required to limit commercialization of any approved products.
+Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability or a breach of warranties.
+Claims could also be asserted under state consumer protection acts.
+If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of any approved products.
 Even successful defense would require significant financial and management resources.
 Regardless of the merits or eventual outcome, liability claims may result in:

-- decreased demand for any approved product; - injury to our reputation; - withdrawal of clinical trial participants; - initiation of investigations by regulators; - costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to trial participants or patients; - product recalls, withdrawals or labeling, marketing or promotional restrictions; - loss of revenue; - exhaustion of any available insurance and our capital resources; - the inability to commercialize any product candidate; and - a decline in our share price.
+- decreased demand for any approved product; - injury to our reputation; - withdrawal of clinical trial participants; - initiation of investigations by regulators; - costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to trial participants or patients; - product recalls, withdrawals or labeling, marketing or promotional restrictions; - exhaustion of any available insurance and our capital resources and potential increase in our insurance premiums and/or retention amounts; and - the inability to commercialize any product candidate.